 - Use drills with care.
 Follow these easy rules:

-- Hold Bit Tight: It will be tossed out of the drill if held loosely during drilling.
+- Hold Bit Tight: It will be ejected from the drill if held loosely during drilling.

 - Check Adapters: If you're using one, make sure it is locked firmly.